 Time for Assisted Living?

-If mobility has become an issue and normal activities of daily living are too difficult, it’s probably time to consider moving into an assisted living facility.
+If mobility has become an issue and normal activities of daily living are just too complicated even with a caregiver, it’s probably time to consider moving into an assisted living facility.
 Most communities these days offer a wide range of activities, allowing you to thrive physically and mentally.
 However, you need to do some research and visit different communities, as they differ in amenities and pricing.